 The market for content collaboration platforms is competitive and rapidly changing.
-Certain features of our platform compete in the cloud storage market with products offered by Microsoft, Amazon, Apple and Google and in the content collaboration market with products offered by Microsoft, Atlassian, Slack, and Google.
-We compete with Box on a more limited basis in the cloud storage market for deployments by large enterprises.
+Certain features of our platform compete in the cloud storage market with products offered by Microsoft, Amazon, Apple, Google, and Adobe and in the content collaboration market with products offered by Microsoft, Atlassian, Slack, and Google.
+On a more limited basis, we compete with Box in the cloud storage market for deployments by large enterprises, as well as in the e-signature market along with Adobe and DocuSign.
 We also compete with smaller private companies that offer point solutions in the cloud storage market or the content collaboration market.
 We believe the principal competitive factors in our markets include the following:

-- · user-centric design;
+- user-centric design;

-- ease of adoption and use;
+- · ease of adoption and use;

 - scale of user network;

-- · features and platform experience
+- · features and platform experience;

 - · performance;

-- brand:
+- brand;

-- · security and privacy;
+- security and privacy;

-- accessibility across several devices, operating system, and applications;
+- · accessibility across several devices, operating system, and applications;

-- · third-party integration;
+- third-party integration;

 - customer support;

-- · continued innovation; and
+- continued innovation; and

-- pricing.
+- · pricing.